colinjeanne/stop-lang/readme.md

 Indirect references in the set of values decay into direct references.

     PUSH "GOTO" "test" ; Inserts the command GOTO "test" as the first command

-### READ
-The `READ` command reads a single line from standard input and returns the data as interpreted as STOP values.
-The command takes not arguments.

-    READ ; Reads a line from standard input

 ### SUB value1 value2 [...valueN]
 The `SUB` command requires at least two values and will subtract them from one